Clustertruck: Development and release

 The development of Clustertruck began in 2015 and spanned one year.
-While traveling home from Gamescom in 2015, Wilhelm Nylund, the lead designer and CEO of Landfall Games, imagined himself escaping traffic by jumping on trucks to get home faster, inspiring him to develop the prototype of Clustertruck.
-New features were playtested and discussed within the team on whether it would be implemented into the game.
-Building the game in Unity, Landfall Games ultimately added power-ups and obstacles that passed.
+While traveling home from Gamescom in 2015, Wilhelm Nylund, the lead designer and CEO of Landfall, imagined himself escaping traffic by jumping on trucks to get home faster, inspiring him to develop the prototype of Clustertruck.
+New features were playtested and discussed within the team on whether it would be implemented.
+Building it in Unity, Landfall ultimately added power-ups and obstacles that passed.
 After a few months in development, an early alpha build was released.
 During the alpha phase, playtesters discovered they could finish levels early by reaching the front of the truck line.
-They messaged the developers on Discord to make the game more optimal for speedrunning.
+They messaged the developers on Discord to make Clustertruck more optimal for speedrunning.

-Landfall Games planned to release Clustertruck by April 2016.
-This was postponed as the game's early popularity led the team to extend its development.
-At PAX South 2016, it was announced that Landfall Games had signed a publishing deal with tinyBuild.
-On September 27, 2016, the game released for Linux, macOS, the PlayStation 4, Windows, and the Xbox One, with an estimated 65,000 sales within its first month of release.
+Landfall planned to release Clustertruck by April 2016.
+This was postponed as its early popularity led the team to extend its development.
+At PAX South 2016, it was announced that Landfall had signed a publishing deal with tinyBuild.
+On September 27, 2016, Clustertruck released for Linux, macOS, the PlayStation 4, Windows, and the Xbox One, with an estimated 65,000 sales within its first month of release.
 In October 2016, Clustertruck was updated with a Halloween-themed map.
-On March 15, 2018, the game was released for the Nintendo Switch.
+On March 15, 2018, it was released for the Nintendo Switch.

-For an April Fools' Day prank, Landfall Games created a parody of Superhot called Super Truck in 2016; similar to the original game, trucks would only move forward when the player does so.
+For an April Fools' Day prank, Landfall created a parody of Superhot called Super Truck in 2016; similar to the original game, trucks would only move forward when the player does so.
 Permission was obtained from the Superhot development team prior to its production.